 - Song title

 - Writer

 - Publisher

 - Playing time (minutes/seconds)

 - Expected release date

 - Artist (your chorus/quartet)

-- CD title
+- CD title and quantity (if applicable)

+- Interactive (on-demand)streaming and quantity (if applicable)

 Contact The Harry Fox Agency, Inc. or visit their website for specific directions on how to submit a licensing request.
 If the owner's name and address cannot be found in copyright office records, the notice can be filed in the U.S. Copyright Office.